-When it comes to short-term loans, Cash Converters is actually acting as a broker exclusively on behalf of Harvey and Thompson Ltd (H&T Finance).
-Cash Converters receives commission from H&T Finance for this, and does not charge a fee to its customers for the service.
+When it comes to short-term loans, Cash Converters is actually acting as a broker on behalf of Sunny (Elevate Credit International Limited).
+Cash Converters receives commission from Sunny for this but does not charge a fee to its customers for the service.

 - Decide how much you would like to borrow and the term over which you can afford to pay it back.

-- Click the “Apply Now” button and fill out the simple application form with contact, address, employment, outgoings and bank details.
+- Click the “Let’s get started” button and fill out the simple application form with contact, address, employment, outgoings and bank details.

-- Cash Converters will perform a credit check on you to ensure you can afford to repay the loan.
+- Cash Converters will perform a credit and affordability check on you to ensure you can afford to repay the loan.

-- If approved, you will be asked to sign your electronic loan contract and the funds should reach your bank account on the following business day.
+- If approved, you will be asked to sign your electronic loan contract and the funds should reach your bank account within 15 minutes.